samgregson/NMCS-Example/README.md

 The specific method chosen was Nested Monte Carlo Search, the original paper of which can be found here: https://www.ijcai.org/Proceedings/09/Papers/083.pdf

 ![image](https://github.com/samgregson/NMCS-Example/assets/12054742/5474b7a5-8bca-47b8-b516-62867e16da29)

-## Code Overview
-The code is separated into classes which define the logic for the Nested Monte Carlo Search search logic and specific rules required for the task at hand.
-This abstraction helps to separate concerns of specific search implementation and the core logic specific to the problem.
-- The `Nmcs` class provides contains contains all the search logic for the Nested Monte Carlo Search.
-- `NmcsRules` is an abstract class which defines properties and methods for appropriate pruning of actions, assigning rewards to solutions, and defining a default rollout policy.
-- `NmcsState` is an abstract class which defines methods for cloning and updating states via appending an action.
-- `AggNmcsRules` and `AggNmcsState` are implementations of the respective abstract classes which define appropriate logic related to the specific problem at hand.